 Video of the Day

 Mental disorders that lead to malnutrition and weight and hair loss include anorexia nervosa and bulimia that occur when a person has an unrealistic body image and an intense fear of gaining too much weight.
-People suffering from eating disorders often find ways to hide their weight and hair loss and refusal to eat.
+People with eating disorders often find ways to hide their weight and hair loss and refusal to eat.
 Drug addiction and alcoholism are other conditions that can lead to unexplained weight loss and thin hair, according to Medline Plus.
 Depression is a common mental disorder that affects the elderly and causes unintentional weight loss and reduced hair growth.

 Hyperthyroidism is a disease that results in extreme weight loss, even when the patient eats plenty of calories.
 When cancer cells rage through the body, unintentional and unexplained weight loss can occur.
 Hair loss often results from cancer treatments such as chemotherapy and radiation.
 Chronic diarrhea and AIDS are two other diseases commonly associated with unexplained weight loss and thinning hair.